-- 1. Eligibility for a California Basic Pupil Personnel Services Credential, with authorization for counseling. - 2.
-At least one upper division or graduate course in each of the following areas: measurement, personality theory, counseling theory, exceptional child, developmental psychology, research methods. - 3.
-Verification of potential for pupil personnel work by letters from two administrators or supervisors who have been closely associated with the applicant.
-These letters must attest to qualifications in human relations, trustworthiness, and other personal characteristics desirable for counselors and school psychologists.
+1. Eligibility for the basic California Pupil Personnel Services Credential, with authorization for counseling.

+2. At least one upper division or graduate course in each of the following areas, to have been completed within the past seven years: measurement, personality theory, counseling theory, exceptional child, developmental psychology, and research methods.

+3. Verification of potential for pupil personnel work by letters from two administrators or supervisors who have been closely associated with the work of the applicant and who are able to make judgments concerning his or her suitability for entering the school psychology specialization.

-Applicants lacking in any of the above prerequisites may be admitted to the ED.S. program in school psychology with the understanding that deficiencies must be removed at the earliest possible date prior to entry into practicums or fieldwork.
+Applicants who are lacking any of the above prerequisites may be admitted to the Ed.S. and/or credential program with the understanding that deficiencies must be removed at the earliest possible date prior to entry to practicums or fieldwork.
 Credit thus earned may be used for electives or it may be in addition to the approved minimum program.